QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 He either accepts or rejects the offer

-Otherwise the model is the same
+Otherwise, the model is the same

 With some thought, you  will be able to convince yourself that :math:`v` and :math:`h`  should now satisfy